 The Doctor of Optometry/ Doctor of Ophthalmic Science (previously known as the Aston “Ophthalmic Doctorate”) is a unique qualification - a professional doctorate - that enables eye care professionals to enhance their knowledge, and critical awareness of current issues, and to be at the forefront of their academic discipline through taught and research elements.

 Taught modules 20 credits each, nominally equivalent to 200 hours of student learning.
-Most modules consist of ten 2 hour remote access lectures with 12 multiple choice questions (MCQs) and a module coursework assignment such as 5 case records including reflection, or a 3000 word essay or literature review related to the module.
+Modules consist of remote access lectures with electronic formative assessments and a module coursework assignment such as reflective case records, or an essay/literature review related to the module.
 There are two study periods per year to complete taught modules; 1st October -31st January and 1st March - 30th June.
 Module results are ratified at Examination Boards held shortly after the end of each study period.